Fandom: SGA & SG1, with a bit of The Rundown

 “Dr. J is his teams’ responsibility along with the General’s,” Cooper told him, voice even.
 She was not happy with Beck and his answer was frankly stupid.
-Her friend was normally not this dumb and that was raising all sorts of red flags in her mind.
+Practical jokes were one thing, but this was way beyond the norm.
 Pulling her LSD out of her backpack, she turned it on with one mental command and started moving through the menus.

 “Is that from Atlantis?”
 Beck asked as he craned his head around to look at the little machine.

 “Mm-hmm,” Cooper agreed as she worked the level of detail down to something useful.
-“It makes a really nifty tablet for note taking and when I get back to the city it auto-updates.
+“It makes a really nifty tablet for note-taking and when I get back to the city it auto-updates the mainframe and my database.
 Since I’m down here I thought I would see if there was anything your department could send to Atlantis.”

 “Auto-updating to the servers would be handy.
 What are you looking for?”
 Beck asked as he moved around to see the screen.